input-output-hk/plutus-use-cases/eleks/nft/README.md

 This has a lot of information; and in particular we can see what endpoints are still available to call.

-3. Start by creating NFT token
+3. Start by creating NFT token, invoker will get NFT token in his Wallet.

 Create token
 ```